atamocius/codenames-4-way-melee/round-robin.md

 - Please see the main [Attendance](./attendance.md) page for the general rules.

-- A team winning agains a team that forfeited is _awarded the full 3 points_.
+- A team winning against a team that forfeited is _awarded the full 3 points_.

 - If both teams forfeited, _both teams will get 0 points_.